basavesh/academic-kickstart/content/authors/admin/_index.md

 ---
 # Biography

-Basavesh Ammanaghatta Shivakumar is a graduate student at Purdue University (USA) and received his Bachelor's in Computer Engineering from National Institute of Technology Karnataka, Surathkal (India).
+Basavesh Ammanaghatta Shivakumar is an incoming Doctoral Student at [MPI-SP](https://www.mpi-sp.org).
+Currently a graduate student at Purdue University (USA) and received his Bachelor's in Computer Engineering from National Institute of Technology Karnataka, Surathkal (India).
 He is currently working under the supervision of Professor [Z. Berkay Celik](https://beerkay.github.io).
 His research interests include Operating Systems, System Security and applications of formal methods in security.